PaloAltoNetworks/prisma-cloud-docs/api/descriptions/collections/name_put.md

 The following example curl command updates the parameters that define the collection named `finance_group_app`.
 In general, all parameters in your PUT request should be defined or redefined.
-Any field left unspecified is assigned the value of `""` (i.e. an emtpy string).
+Any field left unspecified is assigned the value of `""` (an empty string).

 ```bash
 $ curl -k \